We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

-Often, the reason I didn’t know what to say was the following:
+Often, I didn’t know what to say because:

-I used to think that the silence in a conversation was always my fault, and had to be corrected.
+I used to think that periods of silence in a conversation was always my fault and that I had to “fix it” somehow.

-In reality, most conversations have silences or long pauses.
-We interpret that silence as a negative sign.
-Rather than focusing on the negative part of the silence, use the moment to catch your breath and move forward from there.
+In reality, most conversations contain some silences or long pauses.
+We tend to interpret that silence as a negative sign, but it doesn’t mean the conversation is going badly.
+Rather than assuming the worst, use the moment to catch your breath and move forward from there.

-If you come off as relaxed about the silences, people around you will, too.
+If you come off as relaxed about silences during a conversation, people around you will follow your lead.
 When you feel more relaxed, it’s easier to come up with the next thing to say.

 Besides, it’s important to know that there can be many reasons for a break in a conversation.

-- The conversation needs a moment for you both to breathe and move forward.
+- The conversation would benefit from a silent moment in which you can both breathe before carrying on.

-- One of you is having an off day and you don’t feel like talking…which is okay!
+- One of you is having an off day and doesn’t feel like talking much, which is okay!

-LESSON LEARNED: Practice being comfortable with silence, rather than trying to eradicate silence.
-It takes the pressure off and makes it easier knowing what to say.
+LESSON LEARNED: Practice being comfortable with silence rather than trying to eliminate it.
+It takes the pressure off you and makes knowing what to say easier.

-Being a self-conscious introvert, I would often exaggerate social situations in my head and make it way more dramatic than it really was.
+Being a self-conscious introvert, I would often exaggerate and overdramatize social situations in my head.

-I’d feel like people were judging me for “failing at having a good conversation” whenever I’d say something “stupid”.
+I’d feel like people were judging me for “failing at having a good conversation” whenever I’d say something “stupid.”
 Sure, people do judge us based on what we say, as well as how we say it.
-But the thing is they probably don’t judge us half as harshly as we judge ourselves.
+But they probably don’t judge us half as harshly as we judge ourselves.

 So don’t get stuck thinking about that one wrong thing you’ve said five minutes ago because even if the other person did notice it, they probably didn’t think anything of it.

-In reality, most of our blunders go by completely unnoticed by others, because they can be just as preoccupied with worrying about the way they carry themselves.
+In reality, most of our blunders go by completely unnoticed by others because they are often just as nervous and worried as we are about how they come across.